stein197/phpunit-extended/README.md

 use PHPUnit\Framework\Attributes\Test;
 use PHPUnit\Framework\TestCase;
-use Stein197\PHPUnit\ExtendedTestCase;
+use Stein197\PHPUnit\ExtendedTestCaseInterface;
-use Stein197\PHPUnit\TestCase as TestCaseTrait; // Trait that extends the basic PHPUnit assertion functionality and implements the ExtendedTestCase interface
+use Stein197\PHPUnit\TestCase as TestCaseTrait; // Trait that extends the basic PHPUnit assertion functionality and implements the ExtendedTestCaseInterface interface

 // Your test class
-final class ResponseTest extends TestCase implements ExtendedTestCase {
+final class ResponseTest extends TestCase implements ExtendedTestCaseInterface {

 	use TestCaseTrait; // Include the extended assertions